 Formaldehyde is a naturally-occurring organic compound that can be in gas or liquid form.
-In widespread use, formaldehyde's toxicity, and volatility make exposure a significant consideration for human health.
+In widespread use, formaldehyde's toxicity and volatility make exposure a significant consideration for human health.

 As such, AIHA provides the following resources for informational purposes.
 Determination of whether and/or how to use any or all of the following information is made at your sole and absolute discretion.
-This material is voluntarily provided and neither AIHA nor its affiliates shall have any liability based on use of any of the information herein.
+This material is voluntarily provided, and neither AIHA nor its affiliates shall have any liability based on the use of any of the information herein.

 - Formaldehyde Fact Sheet

 - Technical Guidance on Laminate Flooring Outgassing (AIHA Member access only)